Myndex/SAPC-APCA/README.md

 ## TESTING YOUR IMPLEMENTATION

-If you've implemented the code and want a quick sanity check, Here are four keystone checks with no rounding, where the first colos is TEXT and the4 second color is BACKGROUND:
+If you've implemented the code and want a quick sanity check, Here are some keystone checks with no rounding.
+The first color is **TEXT** and the second color is **BACKGROUND**:

 ```
 Test Values for the 0.98G 4g constants, normal and reverse values for each color pair.